jlrichey/mod_13_challenge/README.md

 ## Binary Classification Models using a Neural Network

-Three distinct deep learning models using a neural network were compiled for analysis and evaluation using Tensorflow's Keras.
+Three distinct deep learning models using a neural network were compiled for analysis and evaluation using TensorFlow Keras.
 The following are the details and results of each binary classification model.

 ### Original Model